wellcompletions/las_creator/README.md

 The depths need to be in descending order with no commas, with only one depth per line.

 ## Compiling
-If you want to compilie your own (expert level, not needed if you just download the executable release version)
+If you want to compile your own (expert level, not needed if you just download the executable release version)

 Linux:
 g++ -o ouputfile Source.cpp -static-libgcc -static-libstdc++